pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

      * By default, the parent storage will be created without indexes for a faster page load.
      * Indexes are not needed because the queries will anyway run on the memory storage.
      * You can disable this behavior by setting keepIndexesOnParent to true.
+     * If you use the same parent storage for multiple RxDatabase instances where one is not
+     * a asynced-memory storage, you will get the error: 'schema not equal to existing storage'
+     * if you do not set keepIndexesOnParent to true.
      *
      * (optional)
      */